-The Dual AM Degree in Statistics and Data Science is offered only to students enrolled in a Ph.D. program at Penn.
+The Dual AM Degree in Statistics and Data Science (SDSD AM) is offered only to students enrolled in a Ph.D. program at Penn.
 Students pursuing more than one research master’s degree in passing to their Ph.D. should note: While some courses can count towards both a PhD and research master’s degree, no courses can count towards three or more degree programs at Penn.
 Penn Law, Medicine (Professional), Dental, or Vet school students will not be permitted to enroll in the program.
 The Master’s degree cannot be granted after the PhD is awarded.

 The Degree Requirements

 (1) Six credit units of 5000 level or 9000 level Statistics and Data Science Department courses (independent studies and seminar courses do not count towards the degree)

 (2) Four additional credit units of approved Penn courses with statistical content.
 These can be Statistics and Data Science Department courses or courses from other departments.*A minimum grade of B- or better is required for each course.

 (3) An approved master’s thesis.
 The master’s thesis is a research paper that makes substantial use of statistics and is not part of a student’s dissertation (though it can be related to the dissertation work) or material you completed for a course (though it can build on a paper completed for a course).
 The thesis can be original research or can be a literature review of some area of statistics related to a student’s research.
 The thesis must be approved by a standing faculty member in the Statistics Department who has agreed to serve as an adviser for the project.